 Notwithstanding anything contained in this Lease to the contrary, in the event of partial or total damage or destruction of the Demised Premises, either party shall have the option to terminate this Lease with written notice to the other party provided such notice is served within thirty (30) days after the damage or destruction.
 "Partial” damage or destruction shall mean damage or destruction of at least thirty-three and one-third percent (33 1/3%) of the Demised Premises, as determined by Lessor in Lessor's reasonable discretion.

-(c) Grounds Maintenance and Snow Removal: Lessor shall be responsible for grounds maintenance for the grass areas adjacent to the FBO Building, and for snow removal from the parking areas and apron to approximately five (5) feet in front of the FBO Building door.
+(c) Grounds Maintenance and Snow Removal: Lessor shall be responsible for grounds maintenance for the grass areas adjacent to the Hangar, and for snow removal from the parking areas and apron to approximately five (5) feet in front of the Hangar door.

 (d) Hazardous Materials: During the term of this Lease, Lessee shall: (i) keep the Demised Premises free of any contamination of Hazardous Materials resulting of any act or omission of Lessee; and (ii) comply with all Environmental Laws in its use and occupancy of the Demise Premises; provided, however, that Lessee shall be permitted to maintain and use on the Demised Premises such Hazardous Materials that are customarily maintained and used by businesses similar to Lessee as long as such Hazardous Materials are maintained in appropriate quantities and properly stored and used and otherwise in accordance with all applicable laws.
 Lessee expressly agrees that it will reimburse, defend, indemnify and hold harmless Lessor from any and all liabilities, claims, damages, penalties, expenditures, losses or charges, including, but not limited to, all costs of investigation, monitoring, attorney’s fees, remedial response, removal, restoration or permit acquisition, which may, now or in the future, be undertaken, suffered, paid, awarded, assessed or otherwise incurred as a result of: (a) any contamination by Hazardous Materials existing on, above or under the Demised Premises during the term of this Lease that results from the acts or omissions of Lessee, its agents, employees, contractors or business invitees (including, but not limited to, contaminated soil, buildings and/or facilities); and (b) any investigation, monitoring, cleanup, removal, restoration, remedial response or remedial work with respect to Hazardous Materials for which Lessee would be liable under the terms of this Section 13(d) and reasonably undertaken by or on behalf of Lessor after Lessor has provided Lessee written notice of the need for such investigation, monitoring, cleanup, removal, restoration, remedial response or remedial work, and Lessee has failed to take the appropriate action within a reasonable time.
 Lessee shall immediately notify Lessor of the presence of any Hazardous Materials or environmental pollution on the Demised Premises.